Viaduct: Past and future

 Elevated expressways were built in major cities such as Boston (Central Artery), Los Angeles, San Francisco, Seoul, Tokyo and Toronto (Gardiner Expressway).
 Some were demolished because they were unappealing and divided the city.
-In other cases, viaducts were demolished because they were structurally unsafe, such as the Embarcadero Freeway in San Francisco, which was damaged following an earthquake in 1989.
-However, in developing nations such as Thailand, India (Delhi-Gurgaon Expressway), China, Bangladesh, Pakistan, and Nicaragua, elevated expressways have been built and more are under construction to improve traffic flow, particularly as a workaround of land shortage when built atop surface roads.
+In other cases, viaducts were demolished because they were structurally unsafe, such as the Embarcadero Freeway in San Francisco, which was damaged by an earthquake in 1989.
+However, in developing nations such as Thailand (Bang Na Expressway, the world's longest road bridge), India (Delhi-Gurgaon Expressway), China, Bangladesh, Pakistan, and Nicaragua, elevated expressways have been built and more are under construction to improve traffic flow, particularly as a workaround of land shortage when built atop surface roads.

 Other uses have been found for some viaducts.
 In Paris, France, a repurposed rail viaduct provides a garden promenade on top and workspace for artisans below.
 The garden promenade is called the Coulée verte René-Dumont while the workspaces in the arches below are the Viaduc des Arts.
 The project was inaugurated in 1993.
-Manhattan’s High Line, inaugurated in 2009, also uses an elevated train line as a linear urban park.
+Manhattan's High Line, inaugurated in 2009, also uses an elevated train line as a linear urban park.

 In Indonesia viaducts are used for railways in Java and also for highways such as the Jakarta Inner Ring Road.
-In January 2019 the Alaskan Way Viaduct in Seattle was closed and replaced with a tunnel after several decades of use due to being seismically unsafe.
+In January 2019, the Alaskan Way Viaduct in Seattle was closed and replaced with a tunnel after several decades of use because it was seismically unsafe.